 Selected teams will perform their experiments in fourth quarter of the year.
 ESA’s Spin Your Thesis! campaign takes place in ESTEC, Noordwijk, the Netherlands.
-The campaign lasts two weeks, and each team benefits from 2.5 days to perform their experiments in the LCD.
+The campaign lasts one week to two weeks depending on the number of teams selected, and each team benefits from 2.5 days to perform their experiments in the LCD.

-A few weeks after the campaign, the teams must deliver a feedback report with their inputs as well as their opinion about the programme and campaign to ESA’s Education Office.
+Within two weeks of the campaign, the teams must deliver a feedback report with their inputs as well as their opinion about the programme and campaign to ESA’s Education Office.

 Documents expected: Feedback report

 The teams will analyse the results obtained during the hypergravity campaign and send the final version of their experiment report to ESA's Education Office within 4 months of having performed their experiment.
 If applicable, they will be expected to write a scientific paper later-on.
 Some students may also be sponsored to attend international conferences (such as the ELGRA Biennial Symposium) and present their results to the scientific community.